twalford/mc-raw-items/README.md

 # mc-raw-items

-This project aims to provide a the player with a minimal list of items and quantities required to craft or obtain all the items in the "Hardcore Hermits Season 2" minecraft map.
+This project aims to provide the player with a minimal list of items and quantities required to craft or obtain all the items in the "Hardcore Hermits Season 2" minecraft map.

 Sample Program Input: